fss-fmi/fmicodes/docs/wiki/Home.md

     </a>
 </p>

-## About FMI{CODES}
+## About FMI{Codes}

-FMI{CODES} is the online platform of Sofia University "St. Kliment Ohridski" gaming club - FMI{CODES}.
+FMI{Codes} is the online platform of Sofia University "St. Kliment Ohridski" gaming club - FMI{Codes}.
 The club organizes League of Legends and Counter-Strike tournaments.
 Participation is open to students at university and is completely free.

 ## About the repository